 For one reason or another, owners seem to report a higher level of allergies to this food.
 We are unsure if it is the ingredients themselves or the way they are manufactured and processed.
 In addition, quite a few people reported that their cats didn’t like this food (even stray cats).
 For this reason, you may want to reconsider it if your feline is on the pickier side.

-While Solid Gold is a newer brand, they have gotten somewhat popular over the years.
+While Solid Gold is a newer brand, they have become somewhat popular over the years.
 The Solid Gold Let’s Stay In Chicken, Lentil & Apple Recipe is a decent option, though it does include a few ingredients that we aren’t fans of.
 Chicken is the first ingredient, followed by a chicken meal.
-However, the rest of the food contains lower quality veggies, such as lentils, peas, and pea protein.
+However, the rest of the food contains lower-quality veggies, such as lentils, peas, and pea protein.
 This artificially raises the protein content of this food.
 These foods are pretty high in protein, though cats aren’t very good at absorbing this sort of protein.

 For this reason, we had to rate this food relatively low.
 While it does include 36% protein, much of this is not protein from meat.